telerik/ajax-docs/controls/grid/appearance-and-styling/different-styles-in-each-hierarchy-level.md

 ---
 title: Different Styles in Each Hierarchy Level
-page_title: Different Styles in Each Hierarchy Level | UI for ASP.NET AJAX Documentation
+page_title: Different Styles in Each Hierarchy Level | RadGrid for ASP.NET AJAX Documentation
 description: Different Styles in Each Hierarchy Level
 slug: grid/appearance-and-styling/different-styles-in-each-hierarchy-level
 tags: different,styles,in,each,hierarchy,level